robertarles/Radm/README.md

-# radm (Yet Another Stow-Based Dotfiles System Manager)
+# radm (ra dotfile manager)

 ## Features

-radm is a minimal, UNIX-based, cross-platform, hierarchical dotfiles manager.
+radm is a minimal, UNIX-based, cross-platform, hierarchical dotfiles manager (re)written in python.

 Core principles are:

-- **Minimal dependencies:** Only Bash and [GNU Stow](https://www.gnu.org/software/stow/).
+- **Minimal dependencies:** Only Python and [GNU Stow](https://www.gnu.org/software/stow/).
 - **Cross-platform:** With built-in platform detection, you can install your dotfiles on Linux and MacOS.
 - **Hierarchical directory structure:** The `base` directory.